Vacancies & Fellowship Opportunities

 Informal enquiries for astronomy and astrophysics may be made to Prof. Albert Zijlstra, email: albert.zijlstra (at) manchester.ac.uk, Tel: +44 (0)161 306 3925.

-Applications to be sent by e-mail to albert.zijlstra (at) manchester.ac.uk, or by post to the address below:
+Applications to be sent by e-mail to albert.zijlstra (at) manchester.ac.uk, copied to Jennifer.lockhart at manchester.ac.uk .

-If you are successful in the pre-selection, we will work with you on the proposed research plan for the full Rutherford application, due late September.
+If you are successful in the pre-selection, we will work with you on the proposed research plan for the full Rutherford application, due 25 September.

 We would like to take this opportunity to thank you for your interest in the School of Physics & Astronomy.